 Of the type of environment she was looking for, Jane says, “Light was very important, space and the way the building looks inside and out.
-I asked myself whether the Club fits in with who we are.
+I asked myself whether the co-working space fits in with who we are.
 With The Brew, it helped that the pricing was cost-effective.
 And I now have ready-made mates who I socialise with often – they really attract a great community, and being with people who have the same mentality is very important to us.”

 Now four years later, Jane has a team of ten and credits The Brew with helping her to expand the business.

 “Being in the right environment has helped to grow my business.
 There’s no pressure at The Brew if you want to shrink you can, if want to grow you can.
 It’s flexible and easy.”